cncf-tags/cloud-native-ai/cncf-youtube-channel-summarizer/README.md

     id9(Publish to GitHub Pages) --> id10(User Access via GitHub Pages)
 ```

-1. Github Actions trigers manually or on a schedule.
+1. Github Actions are trigered manually or on a schedule.
 2. Authentication using Google Client API.
 3. Retrieve Youtube videos from CNCF channel.
 4. Download transcripts from each video.